 Over the years, we have heard about the benefits of eating seafood, especially when it comes to the link between fatty acids and heart health.
 Studies have also shown that eating seafood improves brain health, including reducing the incidence of depression and boosting mood.
 Here’s a closer look at what seafood is, what it’s good for, what to look for and how to eat it.

 Seafood is not only a rich source of omega-3 fatty acids, but also has minerals like selenium, iron, B vitamins and a host of other valuable nutrients.

 Fish and other seafood are also an important source of healthy long-chain omega-3 fats, rich in other nutrients such as vitamin D and selenium and rich in protein and saturated fat.
 There is evidence that eating fish and fish oil is good for the heart and blood vessels.
 An analysis of 20 studies with hundreds of thousands of participants found that eating one, two or three servings of oily fish (salmon, herring, mackerel, anchovies and sardines) a week lowers the risk of dying from heart disease by up to 36 percent.

-One of the greatest health benefits of seafood is the abundance of omega-3 fatty acids, a type of polyunsaturated fatty acid.
-Other top fish products such as shrimp, tilapia and Alaska pollock are also low in omega-3 fatty acids.
-Seafood is also rich in vitamins and minerals, including iodine, zinc, potassium and vitamin B.
+Apart from being a protein source, seafood also has an abundance of omega-3 fatty acids, a type of polyunsaturated fatty acid.
+Other top fish products such as shrimp, tilapia, and Alaska pollock are also low in omega-3 fatty acids.
+Seafood is also rich in vitamins and minerals, including iodine, zinc, potassium, and vitamin B.

 In particular, the white meat of fish is lower in fat than other animal proteins and oily fish is rich in Omega-3 fatty acids which are good fats.